Governance and Leadership

 Chair of Governors

 Dawn joined the Board in 2015.
 She was previously Principal & CEO at Landmarks College and Vice Principal at Portland College.
 She is now the Karten Network Manager and also provides consultancy services in whole College/School improvement and behaviour support.
-Dawn is also Chair of the Oversight of Standards Group and Lead Governor for Safeguarding.

 Mark Briggs PLY